Kyushin Ryu Jujitsu

 6. Armpit Armlock Takedown – Waki Gatame

-7. Rear Collar Drag Takedown
+7. Rear Takedown

 8. Revers Bent Armlock Takedown – Gyaku Ude Garami